 The U.S. coal industry faces significant competitive challenges.
-Global demand for metallurgical coal used in steelmaking has declined in 2012 in large part due to macro-economic conditions.
-Demand for thermal coal used to generate electricity has decreased substantially in 2012 due to sustained low natural gas prices, as well as the unseasonably warm 2011-2012 winter across the U.S. In addition, the industry faces burdensome environmental and governmental regulations, which have impacted demand for coal and increased costs.
+Global demand for metallurgical coal used in steelmaking declined in 2012 in large part due to macro-economic conditions.
+Demand for thermal coal used to generate electricity decreased substantially in 2012 due to sustained low natural gas prices, as well as the unseasonably warm 2011-2012 winter across the U.S. In addition, the industry faces burdensome environmental and governmental regulations, which have impacted demand for coal and increased costs.

 Decreased Demand for Coal

-The demand for metallurgical coal is dependent on the strength of the global economy and, in particular, on steel production in geographies such as China and India, as well as Europe, Brazil and the U.S. In response to the recent global economic downturn and distressed international financial markets, the demand for and the price of metallurgical coal have declined.
+The demand for metallurgical coal is dependent on the strength of the global economy and, in particular, on steel production in geographies such as China and India, as well as Europe, Brazil and the U.S. In response to the global economic downturn and distressed international financial markets, the demand for and the price of metallurgical coal declined.

 Lower Metallurgical Coal Pricing

-Over the last several years, coal’s share of the U.S. energy market and prices for thermal coal have both markedly declined.
+Over the last several years, coal’s share of the U.S. energy market and prices for thermal coal both markedly declined.
 Vast resources of natural gas have been unlocked through the new discovery of shale deposits and technological advancements in drilling, causing the price of natural gas in the U.S. to fall.
 Coal’s share of total U.S. electricity generation, for example, declined from 48.3% in 2008 to 37.4% in 2012.
 These factors, in turn, caused coal inventories at U.S. electricity producers to expand to over 184 million tons by the end of 2012.
-Therefore, the coal industry as a whole has been forced to reduce production by approximately 80 million tons of thermal coal in 2012.
+Therefore, the coal industry as a whole was forced to reduce production by approximately 80 million tons of thermal coal in 2012.
 As a result, coal producers have had no choice but to close or idle mines and lay-off workers.

 Lower Thermal Coal Pricing